dashpay/docs/docs/user/masternodes/hosting.rst

 owners.
-If you provide an IP address and port of a synchronized full node with your ``masternodeblsprivkey`` entered in the ``dash.conf`` file as descibed :ref:`here <bls-generation>` to the masternode owner, it will appear in the DIP003 valid set immediately after they submit the ``protx register_submit`` command as described above.
+If you provide an IP address and port of a synchronized full node with your ``masternodeblsprivkey`` entered in the ``dash.conf`` file as descibed :ref:`here <bls-generation>` to the masternode owner, it will appear in the valid masternode set immediately after they submit the ``protx register_submit`` command as described above.
 If the full node is not running, or if the owner submits ``0`` for the ``ipAndPort``, then the node will be registered in a PoSe-banned state.
 In this case,